 3) Bringing people out in the sticks up to speed with the fastest broadband.

-4) Progressively remove regulations on the copper network as full fibre is integrated into the digital infrastructure, to save Openreach unnecessary costs of running two networks at the same time.
+4) Progressively removing regulations on the copper network as full fibre is integrated into the digital infrastructure, to save Openreach unnecessary costs of running two networks at the same time.

-How exactly Ofcom plan to deliver these results, whilst encouraging competition and protecting customers, was explained in an update on their website.
-With a consultation that was done and dusted back in April 2020, and the endeavour being given the green light earlier this year, the 2020s has been dubbed the decade of full fibre for the UK.
+An update on their website explained how Ofcom plan to deliver these results.
+All while encouraging competition and protecting customers.
+A consultation was done back in April 2020 and the endeavour was given the green light earlier this year.
+Now, the 2020s has been dubbed the decade of full fibre broadband for the UK.

 Over the years Ofcom has gradually decreased the price of Openreach’s entry-level charges.
 This means telecom providers pay less to host their broadband services on Ofcom’s superfast copper network.

 However, the fastest fibre services available will not be subject to the new pricing regulations.
 This is due to people having an alternative in the entry-level service.
-But Openreach can still charge a little bit extra on regulated products since they will be delivered on a much faster and reliable full-fibre network.
+But Openreach can charge a bit extra on regulated products since they’ll be delivered on a faster, reliable full-fibre network.

 This sounds all very well and good for the big network players and altnets to thrive.
 It’ll benefit everyone in the long run.
 But what’s the cost for customers?
 After all, with faster and more reliable broadband, comes bigger bills at the end of the month.
 So, what guarantees do customers have that will protect them from extortionate price hikes?